AsmNoob/Memos/Nginx.md

 ----------------

 ###Server###
-The HTTP block of the nginx.conf file contains the statement include /etc/nginx/sites-enabled/*;.
+*The HTTP block of the nginx.conf file contains the statement include /etc/nginx/sites-enabled/*;.
 This allows for server block configurations to be loaded in from separate files found in the sites-enabled sub-directory.
 Usually these are symlinks to files stored in /etc/nginx/sites-available/.
 By using symlinks you can quickly enable or disable a virtual server while preserving its configuration file.
-Nginx provides a single default virtual host file, which can be used as a template to create virtual host files for other domains:
+Nginx provides a single default virtual host file, which can be used as a template to create virtual host files for other domains*:

 		cp /etc/nginx/sites-available/default /etc/nginx/sites-available/example.com